RaghavPu/am215-sec08/am215_lectures/lec03/FAQ.md

 Each instruction in a `Dockerfile` (like `RUN`, `COPY`, `ADD`) creates a read-only **layer** in the image.
 When you build an image, Docker checks if it already has a layer for a given instruction.
 If the instruction and the files it depends on haven't changed, Docker reuses the existing layer from its cache instead of re-running the instruction.
 This is why the order in your `Dockerfile` is so important.
 By copying `requirements.txt` and running `pip install` *before* copying the rest of your source code, you ensure that the slow package installation step is only re-run when `requirements.txt` actually changes, not every time you edit a source file.

+#### How do I share my Docker image with others?
+Is it free?
+You share Docker images by pushing them to a **container registry**, which is a storage system for container images.
+Your collaborators can then pull the image from the registry.
+The most common workflow is:

+1.  **Tag your image:** Before you can push an image, you need to tag it with the registry's address and your username:
+    ```bash
+    # Format: <registry>/<username>/<image_name>:<tag>
+    docker tag my-app-image your-username/my-app-image:v1.0
+    ```
+    For Docker Hub, you can omit the registry name.

+2.  **Log in to the registry:**
+    ```bash
+    docker login
+    # For GHCR, it would be: docker login ghcr.io
+    ```

+3.  **Push the image:**
+    ```bash
+    docker push your-username/my-app-image:v1.0
+    ```

+**Registry Options & Costs:**
+- **Docker Hub:** The default registry.
+It's very easy to use and offers unlimited free public repositories.
+There are also a limited number of free private repositories, making it a great starting point.
+- **GitHub Container Registry (ghcr.io):** Excellent if your code is already on GitHub.
+It's free for public images associated with public repositories.
+Private images use your account's storage quota for GitHub Packages.
+- **Cloud Registries (Amazon ECR, Google Artifact Registry, Azure ACR):** These are integrated with cloud platforms and are ideal for large-scale deployments, but typically involve storage and data transfer costs.

+For most academic and open-source projects, using a free public repository on **Docker Hub** or **GitHub Container Registry** is the standard and easiest way to share your work.

 ---
 ### Advanced Topics (`Nix`, `Spack`)